 Furthermore, sometimes accessing these areas can be difficult and dead canes can mask uneven ground making the passage through the area challenging and unsafe.
 Clearance of the dead canes can ease access to the site during the following treatment visit, reducing the possibility of slips, trips and falls.
 In addition, as detailed above, dead canes will eventually break and rot down, but when snapped and crushed on the ground they will decompose quicker, improving the aesthetics of the site sooner.
 This can be beneficial if the property or land owner is in the process of selling the property, as without the large standing dead canes the knotweed area will look managed, giving confidence to any potential buyer who will look at it.

-Winter knotweed clearance has to be done professionally.
+Winter Japanese knotweed eradication has to be done professionally.
 This is because at the base of dead canes there is often live crown material that is highly reproductive and can cause new knotweed growth to be propagated wherever the dead cane material is disposed of.
 Canes should be broken at the base, never pulled up or uprooted.
 Once canes have been snapped, they should be crushed to pieces and left on site or burnt on site if local bylaws allow it.
 If burnt, we would still recommend leaving the ashes on site.
 A specialist carrying out the clearance task will make sure that all biosecurity procedures are followed and the risk of further spread of knotweed across or off the site are minimised.
-If you think you might have Japanese Knotweed, please contact us.
+If you think you might have Japanese Knotweed, please consult our how to identify Japanese knotweed page or contact us.